Teakowa/cryptomute/README.md

 ### 4.1 setValueRange(`$minValue`, `$maxValue`)

 Sets minimum and maximum values.
-If the result is out of range it will be re-encrypted (or re-decrypted) until ouput is in range.
+If the result is out of range it will be re-encrypted (or re-decrypted) until output is in range.

 ### 4.2 encrypt(`$plainValue`, `$base`, `$pad`, `$password`, `$iv`)